mixpanel/docs/docs/Platform/Boards.md

 Mixpanel Boards allow you to view all your most important metrics at a glance.
 Add Insights, Flows, Funnels, and Retention reports to a board to be able to track those metrics both regularly and simultaneously.

-## Use Cases
+# Use Cases

 Boards can be used to keep your whole company on top of your KPIs.
 Additionally, you can add text to your boards to help tell a compelling story, or highlight specific interpretations of the other reports on boards.

 Create personal boards or project boards and share them with your team to help you and your colleagues understand and stay on top of your metrics.

+# Quick Start

-# Navigating Boards
+## Step 1: Navigating Boards

+Before creating a board of your board, it's best to explore existing boards within your Mixpanel project.
+There's a good chance that someone has already created a board that may be of interested to you.
 The best way to navigate to existing boards within your Mixpanel project is the directory on the lefthand side of the page.
 This directory makes it easy to access your most-used boards by organizing them into several sections:

 [https://help.mixpanel.com/hc/article_attachments/11441973595156](https://help.mixpanel.com/hc/article_attachments/11441973595156)